Data Security for Carbonite Safe and Safe Backup Pro

 Carbonite does the following to stay current with the latest security standards:

-- Carbonite endpoint encrypts users files using Blowfish 128 bit encryption.
+- Carbonite encrypts users files using Blowfish 128 bit encryption.

-- Carbonite endpoint transmits a user’s encrypted file from their computer to our server using TLS1.2.
+- Carbonite transmits a user’s encrypted file from their computer to our server using TLS1.2.

 - Carbonite stores a user's file using our secure proprietary Carbonite File System.